dbilanoski/100-days-of-code/log.md

 ### Day 43: February 12th, 2020

-Work on a Codepen clone throughtout the day as a CSS Grid practice, ended up with Flexbox in few places but overall I'm quite happy with the project.
+Worked on a Codepen clone throughtout the day as a CSS Grid practice, ended up with Flexbox in few places but overall I'm quite happy with the project.
 Little code refactor for tomorrow to make it all CSS Grid and few sizing issues.
 Thinking about creating GitHub repo for clone sites and try to do one per month, something like "CSS Cardio".

 **Topics I covered:**
 - Building clone site from scratch